Tarrasch/ravens-test/README.markdown

     3. Change frame 1 to 2 (right direction only)

-There is no grid in the representation because of (1) and my program is hardcoded to only look for patterns in 2 steps, but it's clear from (2) that that is not enough.
+There is no grid in the representation because of (1) and my program is hard coded to only look for patterns in 2 steps, but it's clear from (2) that that is not enough.
 If one also searches for patterns in 3 steps, the program will run for hours or days.